PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Title Contain
+## Assert Title Match

-Asserts that the title of the current page contains the given value.
+Asserts that the title of the current page matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertTitleContain(text)
+assertTitleMatch(text)
 `

 ### Parameters